gradualgames/ggvm/README.md

 ```
 See?
 Not too bad.
 And now a whole class of nmi related bugs your
 game may have exhibited in ggvm cannot happen.

+# Virtual Registers Reference

+GGVm provides a few additional registers on the cpu bus to enable
+additional functionality.
+These are necessary since GGVm is not a
+full NES emulator by design.

+### Sprite 0 Hit Status Bar Register

+Address: $5500

+Usage: Write a nonzero value to turn on the sprite 0 hit status bar.
+Write a value of 0 to turn off the sprite 0 hit status bar.

+Behavior: For games using horizontal mirroring (at the moment), the
+nametable above sprite 0's Y coordinate will be rendered at scroll
+position 0, 0.
+Below sprite 0's Y coordinate, the scroll will be
+rendered at the current scroll position in ppu register $2005.